joekir/selinuxuser.land-3/docs/foundational-concepts/linux-security-modules.md

 ---
 sidebar_position: 1
 title:  What is an LSM?
-description: LSM stands for Linux Security Module
+description: Learn what a Linux Security Module is.
 ---

 # Introduction